 There are five distinct advantages to an online Christian homeschooling program:

 - Student activities.
 A common misconception about homeschooled students is that they lack social interactions.
 In reality, online homeschooling allows for a breadth and depth of social opportunities that brick-and-mortar students may not have access to.
-Examples include participating in online Bible Studies, having a Pen-Pal from the other side of the world, Book Clubs, and more.
+Examples include participating in online Bible Studies, having a pen pal from the other side of the world, book clubs with other students, and more.

 - Accreditation.
 Using an accredited program allows your student to receive an education recognized by public and private schools, colleges, and universities.
 When enrolling in an online accredited school, students get the best of both worlds: a flexible education and a transcript for enrolling in college.

 Have you considered Enlightium Academy’s homeschool program for your child?

 At Enlightium Academy, we teach students self-discipline, time management, and the ability to take charge of their own education through our accountability system, as these skills translate well into the habits needed to succeed in college.
 A recent study reported that students who were homeschooled for one year or less scored, on average, in the 59th percentile, and students who were homeschooled for two or more years scored, on average, soared to between the 86th and 92nd percentile in academic achievement.
 This is consistent with how students at Enlightium become successful independent learners over time where they are prepared for college, career, and beyond.